cpoff/cpoff.github.com/README.md

-This is the repo for [my blog](http://blog.curtpoff.com) hosted on GitHub Pages.-cp
+This is the repo for [my blog](http://blog.curtpoff.com) hosted on GitHub Pages.

 # An exhibit of Markdown